 Day of Tour Logistics

-Participants should wear good walking shoes or boots and bring water, sunscreen and insect repellent.
+Participants should wear good walking shoes or boots and bring water and snacks, sunscreen and insect repellent.
 Cameras are permitted.